Electron-x/GbxDump/Readme.md

 ## GBX file header viewer application

 GbxDump is a little Windows application that displays the contents of the file header of mainly maps, challenges, replays, packs, blocks, objects and items used by the [Nadeo](https://nadeo.com/) game engine GameBox (.gbx files).
-The tool is also able to display the file headers of Bitmap files (.bmp files) and DirectDraw Surface files (.dds files).
+The tool is also able to display the file headers of DirectDraw Surface files (.dds files).

 **Main features:**
 - Displays general track properties